ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

 *  water_bomber_bases_filename

-    This file should specify the location of each water bomber base as well as the fuel capacity of each and what types of water bombers can refill there.
+    This file should specify the location of each water bomber base as well as what types of water bombers can refill there.
+It is assumed all water bomber bases have an infinite capacity.
     This information should be formatted as follows:

     .. csv-table::
-        :header: "latitude", "longitude", "capacity", "all", "water_bomber_type_1", "water_bomber_type_2"
+        :header: "latitude", "longitude", "all", "water_bomber_type_1", "water_bomber_type_2"
         :widths: 7, 7, 7, 10, 10, 10

-        -37.81,144.97,10000, 1, "", ""
+        -37.81,144.97, 1, "", ""
-        -38.068,147.06,20000, "", 1, ""
+        -38.068,147.06, "", 1, ""

-    The location and fuel capacity of the water bomber base should be indicated in the first three columns.
+    The location of the water bomber base should be indicated in the first two columns.
-    To denote an infinite capacity please enter "inf" rather than a number.
     To indicate which types of water bombers the base can refill, the following columns should be labelled 'all' followed by the names of the water bombers (defined in the water bomber dictionary above).
     If the base can be accessed by any water bomber, a '1' should be placed in the 'all' column.
 To specify